oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/speculated_iterations/README.md

 * Setting the `speculated iterations` to an intermediate value of 10 results in an II of 3.

-These results make sense when you recall that the loop exit computation has a latency of 27 cycles (suggested by looking at loop II with 0 speculations).
+These results make sense when you recall that the loop exit computation has a latency of 27 cycles (suggested by looking at loop II with 0 speculation).
 With no speculation, a new iteration can only be launched every 27 cycles.
 Increasing the speculation to 27 enables a new iteration to launch every cycle.
 Reducing the speculation to 10 results in an II of 3 because 10 speculated iterations multiplied by 3 cycles between iterations leaves 30 cycles in which to compute the exit condition, sufficient to cover the 27-cycle exit condition.

 ## Running the Sample